docker/docs/content/guides/docker-concepts/running-containers/sharing-local-files.md

 ## Additional resources

-The following resources will help you learn more about bind mount:
+The following resources will help you learn more about bind mounts:

 * [Manage data in Docker](/storage/)